koshakOK/LightningCV/README.md

 # LightningCV
-A patterns of CV common problems using PyTorchLightning
+Patterns of CV common problems using PyTorchLightning